famousj/the-little-hooner/hooner.md

 **Q:** How is a number defined?

-**A:** It is either zero or it is one added to a rest, where rest is again a number.
+**A:** It is either zero or it is one added to the rest, where the rest is again a number.

 **Q:** What is the natural terminal condition for numbers?